syaringan357/iOS-MobileFaceNet-MTCNN-FaceAntiSpoofing/README.md

 # MobileFaceNet-iOS
 This project includes three models.

-MTCNN(pnet.tflite, rnet.tflite, onet.tflite), input: one Bitmap, output: Box.
+MTCNN(pnet.tflite, rnet.tflite, onet.tflite), input: one UIImage, output: Box.
 Use this model to detect faces from an image.

-FaceAntiSpoofing(FaceAntiSpoofing.tflite), input: one Bitmap, output: float score.
+FaceAntiSpoofing(FaceAntiSpoofing.tflite), input: one UIImage, output: float score.
 Use this model to determine whether the image is an attack.

-MobileFaceNet(MobileFaceNet.tflite), input: two Bitmaps, output: float score.
+MobileFaceNet(MobileFaceNet.tflite), input: two UIImages, output: float score.
 Use this model to judge whether two face images are one person.

 Android platform implementation: https://github.com/syaringan357/Android-MobileFaceNet-MTCNN-FaceAntiSpoofing